Sustainable Cloud Services for Verbal Interaction with Embodied Agents

-Each of the aforementioned robots has its own abilities of perception and action, and the ability to interpret specific user requests through either a dedicated smartphone application (e.g., iRobot Home App) or voice commands (e.g., ``Hey Google...", ``Alexa...").
-The outsourcing of some robots' capabilities to third-party cloud-based solutions allows the devices to perform tasks that may be too heavy (and then expensive) for local processing.
-For this reason, it can be a low-cost option to improve the robots' overall performance.
-Examples of activities that may be convenient to be outsourced are:
+Each of the aforementioned robots has its own abilities of perception and action, and the ability to interpret specific user commands and requests through either voice commands (e.g., ``Hey Google...", ``Alexa...") or a dedicated smartphone application (e.g., iRobot Home App).
+However, depending on the considered scenario, onboard capabilities might reveal insufficient.
+Think about assisting older people in care homes or younger people that cannot move from their bed due to a spinal cord injury, two scenarios that we recently explored in clinical trials with robots.
+Conversation, playing videos or music, reminding of daily events and activities, etc., could play a role in reducing loneliness, improving mood, and keeping people active \cite{papadopoulos2020, Papadopoulos2021}.
+However, even a robot like SoftBank's Pepper, despite its 17,000 Euros cost, has very limited capabilities when it comes out of the box, and its onboard processing power allows programmers to implement only the simplest behaviours.
+In all these situations, the outsourcing of some robots' capabilities to third-party cloud-based solutions allows the devices to perform tasks that may be too heavy (and then expensive) for local processing, therefore revealing to be a low-cost option to improve performance.